Skip to main content

 Live Data

-This plugin exposes real-time functions for viewing active network connections and, on FreeBSD, system-wide TCP and UDP stack statistics.
+This plugin exposes real-time functions for viewing active network connections and, on FreeBSD and macOS, system-wide TCP and UDP stack statistics.

 Network Connections